blueyed/awesome-cyclefocus/README.md

     -- Should clients be focused during cycling? focus_clients = true,

+    -- How many entries should get displayed before and after the current one? display_next_count = 2,
+    display_prev_count = 1,  -- only 1 for prev, prevents jumping (if there is actually only one, with position=top_left).

     -- Preset to be used for the notification. naughty_preset = {
         position = 'top_left',